strongholdmedia/laravel-json-api/README.md

 If you face similar problems, _feel free to use this fork_.
 I can, while being around, guarantee that I will bump versions and even make minor modifications necessary to keep this compatible with new Laravel versions, and also that _I will respond_ when I deem anything further infeasible or unlikely.

-**For any new, fresh projects, though, it is advisable that you use the mainline package, either 1.x or 2.0 when it will become final.**
+**For any new, fresh "greenfield" projects, though, it is advisable that you use the mainline package, either 1.x or 2.0 when it will become final.**

-_Please note that I am not sure how the current state of the original package stands, but for 0.x, many statements about the features listed below are to be considered quite bold._

 ---

 Add [jsonapi.org](http://jsonapi.org) compliant APIs to your Laravel 5 application.
 Based on the framework agnostic packages [neomerx/json-api](https://github.com/neomerx/json-api) and [cloudcreativity/json-api](https://github.com/cloudcreativity/json-api).

 ## What is JSON API?

 From [jsonapi.org](http://jsonapi.org)

 > If you've ever argued with your team about the way your JSON responses should be formatted, JSON API is your anti-bikeshedding weapon.
 >
 > By following shared conventions, you can increase productivity, take advantage of generalized tooling, and focus on what matters: your application.
 Clients built around JSON API are able to take advantage of its features around efficiently caching responses, sometimes eliminating network requests entirely.

 For full information on the spec, plus examples, see http://jsonapi.org